-We have finally reached the final production stage of the new album, now definitely called ‘Never enough’.
-Rhys’s production skills have gone from strength to strength, and it is now with the reproduction and distribution people.
-The formal release is likely to be in late October, but I should have copies by the end of August.
+We have now completed the new album, ‘Never enough’.
+Rhys’s production skills have gone from strength to strength, and it is sounding good.
+I have copies now so, although the formal release is likely to be in early November, do ask me if you’d like a copy beforehand!

 1 Side by side